- °The misunderstanding on Industry 4.0: towards Manufacturing 4.0

 - *Towards a radically new model of Industry 4.0: introduction to a Smart Fabrication plan (FabLab 2.0)

 - Industry 4.0: the Smart manufacturing (& SmartFAB)

-- The need for a new generation of automation (Human Oriented Automation)
+- The need for a new generation of Automation (& Digitalization)

 Today, in a moment of rapid and radical changes, there is the risk of interpreting the emerging trends – which are decisive for the success of the Market and Governance strategies – with an obsolete mindset.